johnroutledge/milestone-project-3/README.md

 **Scope**

 User Stories:
-1. As someone who only has a few minutes to spare, I want a game that can be picked up and put down without any commitment.
+1. As someone who is new to cryptocurrency trading, I want an app which gives me clear and concise information.
-1. As someone short on time, I need a game which is intuitive to play.
+2. As someone who is new to cryptocurrency trading, I want an app which is intuitive to use.
-1. As a person who enjoys a challenge, I want a game to test my reflexes.
+3. As a person who is risk-averse, I want an app that allows me to trade cryptocurrencies without any financial investment.
-1. As someone who enjoys classic arcade games, I want a game that appeals to me in a retro-way.
+4. As a person who wants to invest in cryptocurrencies, but still has reservations, I want an app that shows me the realistic gains and losses that can be made.

 **Structure**